ECHCHERQAOUI-Salma/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep root /etc/passwd Display lines containing the patten “root” from passwd grep bin /etc/passwd | wc -l Display the number of lines that contain “bin” in passwd grep -A 3 root /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+grep root /etc/passwd Display lines containing the patten “root” from passwd grep bin /etc/passwd | wc -l Display the number of lines that contain “bin” in passwd grep -A 3 root /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd grep -v bin /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.